notbenwang/bad-apple-quilt/README.md

 # bad-apple-quilt
-I made Mesmerizer only using frames from Bad Apple.
-Code can be altered to create pretty much any video using only Bad Apple frames.
+This is how I made Mesmerizer only using frames from Bad Apple.
+Code can be altered to create pretty much any video using only Bad Apple frames if you change the variables a bit.
 ## Useful ffmpeg scripts

-To populate training and testing frame folders, I recommend ffmpeg.
+I recommend ffmpeg when dealing with video to image conversions.
+Below are some commands I found useful during my process.

 To populate the training frames:
 ```
 ffmpeg -i training/badapple.mp4 -r 30 training/frames/output_%04d.jpg
-ffmpeg -i testing/mesmer.mp4 -r 30 testing/frames/output_%04d.jpg
 ```
 To populate the testing frames:
 ```